- James McTeigue

 - Release Date

 Ninja Assassin takes ultra-violence to an excessive extreme, even for ultra-violence.
 Within the first five minutes, someone’s head is diced in half.
-Arms and legs are chopped off like the dead limbs from a tree.
+Arms and legs are chopped off like dead limbs from a tree.
 Torsos are bisected diagonally and horizontally, sliding from their frame with gooey sound effects.
 Fingers are cut off so suddenly the guy reaching for his weapon has nothing to reach with.
-It’s all painted with cartooney, computer-generated blood, which makes for a quicker day of shooting when there aren’t gallons of fake red stuff to mop up.
+It’s all painted with cartooney, computer-generated blood, which makes for a quicker day of shooting when you don’t have to mop up gallons of fake blood.

 Imagine a whole movie dedicated to the absurdist bloodletting seen in The House of Blue Leaves sequence in Kill Bill Vol. 1, where The Bride singlehandedly takes down the entire gang called the Crazy 88.
 In Tarantino’s film, it manages to be tongue-in-cheek and enjoyable for the ten or fifteen minutes it’s onscreen.
-In a 99-minute feature, however, the style is bogged down by its persistence throughout.
-The violence starts off bloody as hell, and from there it has nowhere to go; the movie’s action plateaus in the first scene, saving nothing for what should have been the big finale.
+In a 99-minute feature, however, the style is bogged down by its persistence.
+The violence starts off bloody as hell, and from there it has nowhere to go.
+The movie’s action plateaus in the first scene, saving nothing for what should have been the big finale.
 Instead, the final showdown is just more of the same.

-Director James McTeigue bragged that he wrote the script in 53 hours after the producers, the Wachowski Brothers, called him and asked him to re-write the existing script and prepare for direction six weeks before shooting began.
-Given the result, that’s not something that he should be crowing about, rather hiding it in shame.
+Director James McTeigue bragged that he wrote the script in 53 hours after the producers, the Wachowskis, called him and asked him to re-write the existing script and prepare for direction six weeks before shooting began.
+Given the result, that’s not something that he should be crowing about; he should be hiding it in shame.
 He based his script partly on those cheesy 1980s ninja action movies like American Ninja and Enter the Ninja, as well as several anime series, including Ninja Scroll and Samurai Champloo.
 The result feels like an amalgamation of corniness and highly stylized violence.
-McTeigue served as an assistant director on The Matrix Trilogy and Speed Racer, and the Wachowski’s promoted him to helmsman on V for Vendetta, the result proving impressive.
+McTeigue served as an assistant director on The Matrix Trilogy and Speed Racer, and the Wachowskis promoted him to helmsman on V for Vendetta, the result proving impressive.
 If only the script were given more consideration.

-That being said, Ninja Assassin isn’t a bad movie.
-It’s just not very involving.
-The viewer watches from a safe distance as limbs are lopped off and blood erupts from the body like volcanic blasts, but the ninja rules of reality are ambiguous.
+That being said, Ninja Assassin isn’t a bad movie; it’s just not very involving.
+The viewer watches from a safe distance as limbs are lopped off, and blood erupts from the body like volcanic blasts, but the ninja rules remain ambiguous.
 For example, did you know that ninjas, who learn to control pain and their body’s physical processes, can heal severe wounds by force of will?
 One scene features Rain meditating until the gaping wounds in his stomach seal up.
 Neat trick, huh?
-Rain isn’t given much room to display his acting chops, because, you know, his character is an emotionless ninja.
-Whereas Harris keeps the movie going as an affable leading lady.
-But nevermind the actors.
+Rain isn’t given much room to display his acting chops, because, you know, his character is an emotionless ninja, whereas Harris keeps the movie going as an affable leading lady.
+But never mind the actors.
 Blood is the main character.
-For anime and videogame addicts accustomed to such carnage, the movie might be a fun diversion; but for the average moviegoer, the over-the-top violence will stimulate little more than a “Yuck” reaction.
+For anime and video game addicts accustomed to such carnage, the movie might be a fun diversion; but for the average moviegoer, the over-the-top violence will stimulate little more than a “Yuck” reaction.